Meet Super-Shredder Nick Poulos, the Newest Member of Municipal Waste

 Videos by VICE

 On August 6, Municipal Waste will headline a benefit show in Richmond for the widow and young children of former Waste drummer Brandon Ferrell, who passed away suddenly in May.
-Later in the month, they’ll hit the boards at Ozzfest in San Bernardino, California.
+Then in September, they’ll hit the boards at Ozzfest in San Bernardino, California.
 In the interview below, we spoke with Poulos about his musical background and his many, many bands.

 Nick Poulos